delprofundo/serverless_chassis/README.md

 ## generic serverless microservice chassis V2.0

-NOTE: DOCUMENTATION OF V2 IS A WORK IN PROGRESS HOWEVER THE CHASSIS IS COMPLETE AND CAN BE USED WITH SOME FINESSE
+_NOTE: DOCUMENTATION OF V2 IS A WORK IN PROGRESS HOWEVER THE CHASSIS IS COMPLETE AND CAN BE USED WITH SOME FINESSE
+      V1.0 IS TAGGED AND CAN ALSO BE USED STILL FOR MORE BASIC CONFIGURATIONS_

 this is a very simple serverless microservice chassis that allows rapid deployment of new microservices to the the AWS cloud.